vyapp/vy/INTRO.md

 ### Move cursor to the beginning of the file

 This Key-Command spares a lot of time.
-Imagine as painful it would be move character by character until the beginning of a big file when you were editting the end of it.
+Imagine as painful it would be moving the cursor character by character until the beginning of a big file when you were editting the end of it.

-Switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-1>